100 Amp vs. 200 Amp Panel: Boosting Your Home’s Electrical Performance

 Understanding these limitations helps plan for your household's needs.
 Assessing your home's breaker requirements ensures efficient power distribution and safety.

-A 200-amp service supports large HVAC systems, electric vehicles, and modern appliances.
+A 200 amp service panel supports high-demand appliances, electric vehicle chargers, and is ideal for supporting modern appliances.
 It helps in reducing the risk of overloading circuits.
 With more capacity for circuits, you can also expand your home's electrical system with ease.

 Consider the following benefits of a 200-amp service: